University of Kashmir: History

-The idea of extending postgraduate programmes to colleges and establishing new campuses at Ananthnag and Baramulla was conceived by the then Vice Chancellor Prof Raees ahmad in 2002.
-He mobilised over 30 crores for the development of the university from the prime minister's fund for the overall development of the main campus and the establishment of the new campuses.
+The idea of extending postgraduate programmes to colleges and establishing new campuses at Anantnag and Baramulla was conceived by the then Vice Chancellor Prof Raees Ahmad in 2002.
+He mobilised over 300 million for the development of the university from the prime minister's fund for the overall development of the main campus and the establishment of the new campuses.
 The foundation stones were laid by Mufti Muhammad Sayeed and the plans of buildings were approved.
 The locations of the campuses had to be changed because of likely floods.
 After Prof Tareen the development of campuses took a long time and became operational in 2008/2009.
 The new social science block, the life science block, the examination block, the humanities block, the distance education block, the media block and many other buildings were constructed in 2001 and 2004 during Prof Tareen's period out of the PMs special fund.
 The 200-capacity convention centre was also completed.

 The South Campus established on 259 kanals of land at Fateh Garh, Anantnag was started in October 2008.
 The North Campus on 559 kanals at Delina, Baramulla was started in December 2009.
-Three more campuses at Kupwara, Kargil and Leh are coming up.
+One Campus at Kupwara is also established and functional, as of 2025.
+Post-2019, Kargil and Leh Campuses were merged with the University of Ladakh.